muhajirdev/gatsby-plugin-tailwindcss/README.md

 ## What

 A Gatsby plugin to use Tailwind CSS with css-in-js.
-Like: styled-components or emotion.js
+Like styled-components or emotion.js

 ## Usage